LT-IntroToAI-SY2324/a2-movie-chatbot-CHerrera63/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+A: Matching the % was the hardest one, there is a lot of conditions to think about when using the %

 2. Explain how you could use the match function for extracting information from a movie database.

+A: It can be useful for when you are googling something and you can't remember the exact descrption or name of something.
+As long as you remeber the main words, the function can take the important words and output anything that is similar to what you put, and potenitally find the exact thing.
+It would be like the autosearch when you put one word and google guesses what are you looking up for.